 Galaxies of daisies left uncut for once in the unmown grass transformed Ballina Town Park into a starry floral universe beneath towers of fluffy cumulous in a blindingly blue sky.
 A white tablecloth of daisies beneath a veil of clouds – a perfect frame to show off the park’s wonderful groves of chestnut, purple maple, willow and splendid weeping beech.

 It’s hard to believe that this riparian oasis of parkland and playground was the Ballina town dump up until the late 1960s; its smokey stench and the wailing clouds of scavenging gulls a childhood memory from walks to the old outdoor swimming pool on the Downhill Road.

-Hopefully, the far-sightedness of those visionary town planners in the late sixties who helped to create this wonderful park can now be renewed to meet today’s needs of environmental conservation and biodiversity.
+Hopefully, the far-sightedness of those visionary town planners in the late sixties who helped to create this wonderful park can now be renewed to meet today’s needs for environmental conservation and biodiversity.

 Could a section of the park be returned to nature in the form of a wildflower meadow – a home for bees, butterflies, insects and birds?

 Such a wildflower meadow would only need to be cut once a year in the Autumn to give flowers time to be pollinated, and produce fruit and seeds, for new growth the following year.
 It would also provide a safe haven for pollinators and a wonderful place for children to experience nature.